Who this guide is for

 Sort and staple the pages to make four stapled sets (the original and three copies):

 - One copy is for you.

 - The other copy is to serve on the other person.

 - The person who serves the documents (a process server or another adult) will attach a copy to their Affidavit of Personal Service (Form F15).

-Photocopy your marriage certificate and Registration of Divorce Proceedings if you'd like to keep copies of them.
-You'll file both at the registry and won't get to keep the original marriage certificate.
+Photocopy your marriage certificate and Registration of Divorce Proceedings form if you'd like to keep copies of them.
+You file both at the registry.
+You won't get to keep your original marriage certificate.

 If you had a legal change of name, make a copy of your change of name certificate.

 File the forms at the registry